moon004/YouDeez/README.md

 ***
 ## More About YouDeez
-The backend was written in Golang with ([Go-chi](https://github.com/go-chi/chi)) router package.
+The Restful backend was written in Golang with ([Go-chi](https://github.com/go-chi/chi)) router package.
 The frontend is powered by Javascript with React library, and redux library is used as state management.

 A picture worth a thousand words.